 - Regulations and the Code of Conduct.

-- Obtain and document the following information to provide to the state appointed SLSA representative designated as liaison on member protection issues:
+- Obtain and document the following information to provide to the state-appointed SLSA representative designated as a liaison on member protection issues:

-- your assessment of danger posed to the youth including information pertaining to the alleged perpetrator.
+- Your assessment of the danger posed to the youth including information pertaining to the alleged perpetrator.